KirilGeorgiev247/Design-patterns/Structural/Flyweight/README.md

 + improve system scalability by reducing resource consumption

-+ well-suited for systems that need to handle large numbers of objects, making it practical to create object-intensive simulations or applications (like graphical representations, gaming environments)
++ well - suited for systems that need to handle large numbers of objects, making it practical to create object - intensive simulations or applications (like graphical representations, gaming environments)

 + reducing the number of expensive objects